rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 }
 ```

-Margins and padding can then be defined with values such as `var(--s0)` etc., thus hopefully promoting visual harmony in the layout.
+Margins and padding can then be defined with values such as `var(--s0)` etc., which are perhaps less arbitrary than otherwise.

 As for typography, simplicity again prevails: all fonts are different weights of a single typeface.